Revisions: 5/24/2016, 1/29/2016, 7/25/2014 (Division title change)

 NIU recognizes that as students, faculty, and staff create, use and store more information in electronic form using NIU-N, there is growing concern that information the user or creator considers private may be more vulnerable to invasion than information stored in more traditional media.

-NIU employs a multi-layered defensive approach consisting of various technologies and processes to safeguard personally identifiable information (PII) and other sensitive data.
+NIU employs a multi-layered defense using various technologies and processes across NIU to safeguard personally identifiable information (PII) and other sensitive data.

 - Trusted Partners

 - Family Educational Rights and Privacy Act 1974 (FERPA)

 - Health Insurance Portability and Accountability Act of 1996

 - Illinois Unemployment Insurance Act